leveris133t/API-docs/router/router.md

 ### Prolonging the JWT

-The `JWT` access token can be prologed by calling `/token/prolong` in the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).
+The `JWT` access token can be prolonged by calling `/token/prolong` in the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).

 The `JWT` access token can be prolonged until the session `SSID` is expired.
 When the `SSID` has expired, the User must log in again.
 This `SSID` validation is done to avoid an indefinite refresh of the `JWT` access token.

-### Reseting a password
+### Resetting a password

 1. Call `/authentication/getUnlockScenario` in the [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to get the scenarios to follow to reset the password.
 Pick one depending on your requirements.